uio-bmi/immuneML/docs/source/usecases/emerson_replication.rst

       dataset_export_formats: # in which formats to export the subsampled datasets
         - Pickle

-The results of this analysis are available at this link.
+The results of the analysis are available in `NIRD research data archive <http://doi.org/10.11582/2021.00008>`_.

 Running the analysis on subsampled datasets
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^